zeyneddinoz/metal_bending/README.md

-# Machine Learning (ML)-Based Prediction of Springback for Tube Bending
+# Machine Learning (ML)-Based Prediction of Springback for Tube Bending using Simulation Data

 Predicting the quality results of rotary draw bending and springback.